neznajko/Mars/README.md

 ```
 We can think of terrain as vertices of a graph, and the
 Rock Samples as having links going to or from them with bigger
 weights.
-Then the problem is reduced to that how to find the
+Thus the problem is reduced to that, how to find the
-maximum length path, which is Dijkstra's Algorithm.
+maximum length path, vhich is Dijkstra's Algorithm.
+So the first
-So the first SCV will gather as much possible Rock Samples as
+SCV will gather as much possible Rock Samples as SCV can gather
-SCV can gather from one go.
-Than using the *prev* link we can
+from one go.
+Than using the *prev* link we can backtrace and mark
-backtrace and mark explored Rock Samples as Clear Terrain,
+explored Rock Samples as Clear Terrain, and than we let go the second
-than we can run the second SCV and so on until we are out of SCVs
+SCV and so on until we are out of SCVs or Rock Samples.
+Here is the
-or Rock Samples.
-Here is the output from the Python program:
+output from the Python program:
 ```Python
 [[0 2 0 0 0 2 0 0]  <- This is the map
  [0 2 1 2 0 0 0 0]     0 - clear